Contemporary trends in investment financing in the Russian Federation

 A long waiting period for application review

-Source: compiled by the author in accordance with [9;10]
+Source: compiled by the author in accordance with [9, 10] (Gayfullina, Girfanova, 2019; Kaysin, 2023)

-The primary factors influencing the growth of loans to small and medium-sized enterprises in 2023-2024 will be the dynamics within this economic sector, the policies implemented by the Bank of Russia, and foreign geopolitical factors.
+The primary factors influencing the growth of loans to small and medium-sized enterprises in 2023–2024 will be the dynamics within this economic sector, the policies implemented by the Bank of Russia, and foreign geopolitical factors.
 The market experiences a decrease in investment activity due to economic uncertainty, which creates a negative pressure.
 Potential factors that can positively impact small business lending include government initiatives aimed at supporting small and medium-sized enterprises, measures to stabilize and reduce inflationary expectations, the implementation of the Bank of Russia's targeted financing mechanism for medium- and long-term loans to small and medium-sized businesses, and the establishment of a national guarantee system.
-The national guarantee system will provide standardized regulations and standards for the operation of guarantee organizations, and enhance the efficiency of existing capital, thereby alleviating the problem of access to long-term credit and allowing for more loans to be guaranteed by guarantee organizations [11].
+The national guarantee system will provide standardized regulations and standards for the operation of guarantee organizations, and enhance the efficiency of existing capital, thereby alleviating the problem of access to long-term credit and allowing for more loans to be guaranteed by guarantee organizations [11] (Korobeynikov, 2020).
 Expanding the guarantee mechanism to all sectors of small and medium-sized business activity is essential for achieving this goal.

 In this regard, the Central Bank of Russia has taken several effective measures aimed at improving the mechanism of lending to small and medium-sized businesses.
 Thanks to these measures, there has been an increase in lending volumes in the segment of small and medium-sized businesses.
 The volume of lending in this segment is depicted in Figure 2.